guerrerocarlos/walter.bio/_posts/2017-06-13-jenkins-docker.md

 title: "Local Jenkins inside Docker for Development"
 date: 2017-06-11 22:58:47 -0400
 categories: jenkins docker development devops ci/cd
-comments: true
+comments: false
 ---

 Is helpful to run your own Jenkins instance to test your jobs and pipelines.
 Docker and docker-compose make this task doable in a few of steps.

-My recommendation is to prepare `Dockerfile` that inherits from the official Jenkins docker image, and customize the packages and jenkins plugins that you want to use.
+My recommendation is to prepare `Dockerfile` that inherits from the official Jenkins docker image, and customize the packages and _jenkins_ plugins that you want to use.

 ## Clone and Run